Learning to Increase Motorcycle Rider Visibility

 Visual information is crucial, and then there is the need to evaluate it, by effectively processing the information that is continuously taken in.
 Using the SEE method recommended by the MSF, is to predict the worst possible outcome in evaluating the information.
 They are not promoting paranoia to motorcyclists, but rather anticipating and being ready for any situation.

-- Other Motorists: Riding a motorcycle means it is essential to become street smart, which is anticipating any situation and being ready for any motorist error in judgment.
+- Other Motorists: Riding a motorcycle means it is essential to becoming street smart.
+So this means anticipating any situation and being ready for any motorist error in judgment.

-- Traffic Signals and Markings: Motorcyclist need to use extra caution at intersections and be aware of other traffic control devices and markings on the roadway, since not everyone will obey them or yield to the right away.
-Along with any other potential hazards that may occur at these locations.
+- Traffic Signals and Markings: Motorcyclists need to use extra caution at intersections.
+And they must also be aware of other traffic control devices and markings on the roadway.
+But this is since not everyone will obey them or yield to the right away.
+And this goes along with any other potential hazards that may occur at these locations.

-- Roadway Surface Conditions and Characteristics: Every road is different; highways are congested and usually have very few blind curves, while two lane streets often have blind curves, driveways and the possibility of wildlife like deer.
-Learning to read the pavement is a skill to know whether the pavement is smooth or has gravel, patched, tar covered or has potholes and are there sign posts, guardrails or are there grooves in the road.
+- Roadway Surface Conditions and Characteristics: Every road is different; highways are congested and usually have very few blind curves, while two-lane streets often have blind curves, driveways and the possibility of wildlife like deer.
+Learning to read the pavement is a skill to know whether the pavement is smooth or has gravel, patched, tar-covered or has potholes.
+And there are also sign posts, guardrails or there are grooves in the road.
 Then there is the matter of distinguishing if the road is asphalt or concrete and the difference it will make with the grip of the bike’s tires.